Photographers

 George Herringshaw

-He formed the press photo agency 'Associated Sports Photography' in the late 1980s (previously the agency was known as Provincial Sports Photography) and is married with three grown up sons.
+His favourite sport to photograph is athletics, not entirely surprising as it was the sport he personally most enjoyed - he was a Leicestershire senior men's 220 yards champion in the 1960s (200 metres nowdays).
+He formed the press photo agency 'Associated Sports Photography' in the late 1980s (previously known as Provincial Sports Photography) and is married with three grown up sons.
 For over ten years he was an officer of the U.K. based Professional Sports Photographers' Association.

-The advent of the auto focus camers systems in the very late 1980s radically altered sports photography.
+The advent of the auto focus camera systems in the very late 1980s radically altered sports photography.
 Skilled follow-focus exponents like George, who specialized in 'stock' photos, became common place (most of the earlier images on sporting-heroes.net are stock photos) but the development enabled him to concentrate more on the composition of his pictures.
-Indeed, all photograhers were able to do this and let their equipment do the mechanical things, like exposure and focus.
-The most recent development has been the expansion of professional digital cameras which George switched over to in 2002.
-He currently uses Nikon equipment but switches to Canon (and vice versa) when the need arises.
-The digital revolution has also allowed the development of the montage pages on sporting-heroes.net
+Indeed, all photographers were able to do this and let their equipment do the mechanical things, like exposure and focus.

 Nigel French

 Nigel French began his career as a professional sports photographer in 1989 after studying photography at Leicester College.
-Since then he has, virtually every summer, photographed the Open golf championship and Wimbledon Tennis, along with countless cricket matches.
+Since then he has photographed three European Football Final Tournaments, Champions League finals, the Open golf championship, Wimbledon Tennis, the European Athletics Championships, Cricket's World Cup, The Ryder Cup and Rugby Union's World Cup.
+Plus over a thousand English Premier League football games.
 He has twice visited the West Indies including the infamous 1998 test at Sabina Park, Jamaica, that lasted barely two hours.

-His father first took him to see Leicester City when he was seven and his affection for the 'Foxes' has remained.
+His father first took him to see Leicester City F.C.when he was seven and his affection for the 'Foxes' has remained.
 Needless to say football is Nigel's favourite sport and for his 18th birthday he was given a Leicester City season ticket.
 That same year he joined Associated Sports Photography and every Saturday that season he ended up elsewhere.
-His younger brother made good use of the season ticket!
-He plays golf off a handicap of 10 during what little spare time he gets.
-He currently works as a freelance for a major British Sports Photo Agency.
+His younger brother made good use of the season ticket !
+More recently he has seen Leicester City win both the Premier League and the F.A Cup.